-Harvest Preparatory School offers limited resources for students on individualized education plans.
+Harvest Preparatory School offers limited resources for students through the use of the Section 504 Plan.
 Any intervention academic plan should be assessed and deemed serviceable before a student applies for admission to the school.
 Harvest Preparatory School offers tutoring services with intervention specialists licensed/certified by the Ohio Department of Education, only for students who qualify.
+The school does not service Individualized Education Plans (IEP Plan).